Port Arthur & Tasman Peninsula: A Descendant’s Perspective

 One of the Tasman Peninsula's firest coastal lookouts is actually on the Forestier Peninsula, high on the hillsides above the Tesselated Pavement.
 Pirates Bay Lookout gives panoramic views down the east coast of Tasmania Peninsula and overs spectacular vistas towards Cape Hauy and Cape Pillar, which are both visible on a clear day.

 • We are able to pick you up from most locations within the central Hobart area.
 Pick up time will fall between 7:35am to 7:50am. you will be contacted a day before the travel date to confirm the pickup time and location.
-If you have any questions regarding the tour or pick up time, please email us, message us at 0452 689 802, or WhatsApp us at 0476 906 075.
+If you have any questions regarding the tour or pick up time, please email us, message or WhatsApp us at 0476 906 075.

 Port Arthur is a historic site and former penal colony located in Tasmania, Australia.
 It is one of the most significant heritage sites in Australia, offering a glimpse into the country's convict past with its well-preserved ruins and scenic beauty.